 That is a common, healthy speed of fat-loss to shoot for, and you may achieve it without even feeling too hungry along the way.

-Smaller calorie deficits can also allow you to keep building muscle at the same time, if you’re strength training.
-So many people prefer a small deficit.
+Smaller calorie deficits often allow you to keep effectively building muscle at the same time, if you’re strength training.
+So some people prefer a smaller deficit.

 The number you’re looking for is your “Total Daily Energy Expenditure” (TDEE).
 That’s how many calories you burn in a day.
 It differs based on a few factors, mainly body size.
-Here’s a TDEE calculator.
+Here’s a free TDEE calculator you can use.

 Tracking Your Progress on the Way to a 6-Pack

 There’s a common saying: “What you measure, you improve.”